 We have to make sure your marriage is legal as well as memorable for you and your loved ones.
-This gives you an outline of the “legal stuff” I need to do in order for you do say I do.
+This gives you an outline of the “legal stuff” I need to do in order for you to say I do.

 Before Your Ceremony

 Before you get married, we need to complete the Notice of Intended Marriage.
-This must be completed and lodged with your celebrant no less than 1 month and no more than 18 months prior to your wedding.
+This must be completed and lodged with your celebrant no less than 1 month and no more than 18 months prior to your wedding date.
 I will happily assist you by providing this form and can help to complete it if you would like me to.

 At Your Ceremony